adetaylor/browser-learning/docs/exercise-4b-hints/hint1.md

-The bug is in the handling of a standard, common, HTML tag - specifically, an HTML tag which was *not* included in `browser.py`.
+The bug is in the handling of some standard, fairly common, HTML tags.